Are Cannabis Seeds Legal?

 Feminized seeds produce only female plants.
 A female plant is conditioned to produce pollen needed for seed production.
-Feminized seeds produce buds that are rich in cannabinoids such as CBD and THC.
+Feminized seeds produce buds that are rich in cannabinoids such as CBD and CBG.
 They typically produce photoperiod plants that flower depending on the light cycle.
 Using feminized seeds eliminates the unnecessary work of maintaining male plants.
 Feminized seeds give abundant yields that are of high quality.

 Autoflowering Cannabis Seeds

 Autoflowering seeds produce plants that flower automatically.
 Plants grown from autoflowering seeds automatically shift from the vegetative phase to the flowering stage when they reach a certain age, rather than the ratio of light to dark hours as in photoperiod strains.
 Autoflowering seeds can produce multiple harvests in one season as they have a faster growth cycle.
 They are most suitable for beginner growers because they are easy to maintain.
 They are resilient and can survive in harsh weather and extreme temperatures.
 Their small size is ideal for clandestine growers.
-Autoflowering seeds produce plants that are difficult to clone and typically form buds with lower THC content than photoperiod plants.
+Autoflowering seeds produce plants that are difficult to clone and typically form buds with lower cannabinoid content than photoperiod plants.

 The Bottom Line

 Cannabis seeds are not drugs and do not contain any narcotic components.
 However, marijuana plants can be grown from these seeds.
 In some states where cannabis is illegal, people can buy seeds as long as they can prove that they don’t intend to germinate them.
 The complicated nature of cannabis laws means there are no guarantees on the legality of cannabis seeds in these states.